 Firecracker productions are professional filmmakers who are making a documentary for Channel 4 and are eager to hear both celebratory stories and cautionary tales from people who have worked with either a life or business coach.
+You should choose the best business coaches.
+Julie Han offers executive coaching to set a plan and get you where you want to be.

 The filmmakers are seeking to create a documentary that will inform both coaches and their prospective clients about what to expect in terms of responsible professional coaching practice.
 Prior to the questionnaire, visit CenterForExecutiveCoaching.com to get more information.